lanzac/OpenNutriLab/README.md

 # OpenNutriLab

-**Status:** 🚧 Under Construction
+Status: 🚧 Under Construction

-OpenNutriLab is a web application built with **Django** aiming to provide interactive tools for nutrition tracking and meal planning.
-Please note that this project is **currently under development** and not yet in a stable or production-ready state.
-Features, database schemas, and APIs may change frequently.
+OpenNutriLab is a web application built with Django aiming to provide interactive tools for nutrition tracking and meal planning.

+This project is currently in its **MVP (Minimum Viable Product) development phase**.
+The focus is on building a simplified, functional version of the application with only the essential features needed to validate ideas and gather user feedback.
+Please note that features, database schemas, and APIs may change frequently as the project evolves based on testing and user input.